-Case name Description Extended Policies The Extended Policies case begins with the Reference case and assumes extension of all existing tax credits (full credit values prior to phaseout are extended where phaseouts are scheduled) and policies that contain sunset provisions, except those requiring additional funding (e.g., loan guarantee programs).
-It also assumes an increase in capacity limitations on the investment tax credit (ITC) for combined heat and power, and extension of the program.
-The case includes an additional round of efficiency standards for residential and commercial products, as well as new standards for products not yet covered; adds multiple rounds of national building codes by 2034; and increases Light-Duty Vehicle (LDV) and Heavy-Duty Vehicle (HDV) fuel economy standards in the transportation sector.
-This case also includes the extension of EPA's Clean Power Plan (CPP) regulations that reduce carbon dioxide (CO2) emissions from electric power generation after 2030.
-Partial projection tables in Appendix D. Oil and Gas: Estimated ultimate recovery per shale gas, tight gas, and tight oil well in the United States and Low Oil and Gas Resource undiscovered resources in Alaska and the offshore lower 48 states are 50% lower than in the and Technology Reference case.
+Case name Description Oil and Gas: Estimated ultimate recovery per shale gas, tight gas, and tight oil well in the United States and Low Oil and Gas Resource undiscovered resources in Alaska and the offshore lower 48 states are 50% lower than in the and Technology Reference case.
 Rates of technological improvement that reduce costs and increase productivity in the United States are also 50% lower than in the Reference case.
 All other assumptions remain the same as in the Reference case.
-Partial projection tables in Appendix D. Oil and Gas: Estimated ultimate recovery per shale gas, tight gas, and tight oil well in the United States, High Oil and Gas and undiscovered resources in Alaska and the offshore lower 48 states, are 50% higher than Resource and Technology in the Reference case.
+Partial projection tables are in AEO2017 Appendix D. Oil and Gas: Estimated ultimate recovery per shale gas, tight gas, and tight oil well in the United States, High Oil and Gas and undiscovered resources in Alaska and the offshore lower 48 states, are 50% higher than Resource and Technology in the Reference case.
 Rates of technological improvement that reduce costs and increase productivity in the United States are also 50% higher than in the Reference case.
 In addition, tight oil and shale gas resources are added to reflect new plays or the expansion of known plays.
 All other assumptions remain the same as in the Reference case.
-Partial projection tables in Appendix D. Electricity: No CPP Assumes that the CPP is not enforced, and that no federal requirements are in place to reduce CO2 emissions from existing power plants.
-Electricity: CPP Rate Assumes that CPP compliance is met through regional rate-based (pounds/MWh) standards that, on average, affect all generation within the region.
-Electricity: CPP Assumes that CPP compliance is met through regional mass-based caps, including new Interregional Trading sources, and allows trading of carbon allowances between regions within the Eastern Interconnect and within the Western Interconnect.
-Electricity: CPP Extended Assumes that the CPP CO2 emissions targets continue to decline after 2030, reaching a 45% reduction below 2005 levels in 2040.
-Electricity: CPP Hybrid Assumes that regions can vary their CPP compliance method, with the Northeast and California regions choosing mass-based caps and the remaining regions using average rate- based standards.
+Partial projection tables are in AEO2017 Appendix D. Electricity: No CPP Assumes that the CPP is not enforced, and that no federal requirements are in place to reduce CO2 emissions from existing power plants.

 Table 1.1.
-Summary of AEO2016 cases (cont.)
+Summary of AEO2017 cases (cont.)